Prunoideae/web-rwkv-axum/docs/infer/readme.md

 8. If any of them is exhausted, response with content currently generated.
 9. Pass the token to step `5` until inference is ended by `terminal` or `exhaustion`.

-It might sounds scary, so a workflow diagram is here:
+It might sound scary, so a workflow diagram is here:

 ![image](workflow.png)